An Experiment Scorecard template consists of the following modules:

 Conversion block

 A conversion block segments a dataset based on observed behaviors and associated properties.
 The behavior of each record in the dataset is determined by the events linked to the entity.
-The output of the conversion block is the percentage of users who performed the events specified.
-As with the numeric aggregation block, you must choose a measure type and configure the events for this metric type accordingly.
+The output of the conversion block is the percentage of users who performed the specified events.

 Ratio block